jayrulez/AspNetCoreSpa/README.md

 ### 3. Webpack stats analyser
     * webpack --config config/webpack.config.js --profile --json > stats.json
     * then feed stats.json file into "https://webpack.github.io/analyse/"

+# Credit with :heart:
+Unstoppable credit to open-source community and all the people who have contributed towards the technologies used in this application.